gluonhq/client-samples/README.md

 Java and JavaFX samples to run with GraalVM and the Gluon Client plugins for [Maven](https://github.com/gluonhq/client-maven-plugin/).

-For now only Linux, Mac OS X and iOS platforms are supported.
+For now only Linux, Mac OS X, iOS and Android platforms are supported.

-## Building and running the samples on Linux and Mac OS X
+## Build and run the samples on Linux and Mac OS X

 ### Requirements